 Bone Marrow Transplant Procedure

-The Bone Marrow Transplant Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is the region’s first and most experienced care provider for children requiring a bone marrow transplant procedure.
+The Bone Marrow Transplant Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, is South Florida’s first and most experienced care provider for children requiring a bone marrow transplant procedure.
 Established in 1991, the program was originally accredited in 2003 by the Foundation for the Accreditation of Cellular Therapies (FACT) for all aspects of bone marrow transplantation and has consistently maintained the rigorous qualifications necessary to ensure its continued standing over the years.

 The Bone Marrrow Transplant Program is an accredited center for transplants under the auspices of the Children’s Oncology Group and is a member of the Pediatric Bone Marrow Transplant Consortium and the International Blood and Marrow Transplant Registry.
 Membership in these organizations brings access to the very latest national and international research data.
 Nicklaus Children's Hospital, formerly Miami Children's Hospital, has also been designated a Blue Distinction Center for Transplants in the category of pediatric bone marrow transplantation.